mystsoftware/myst-help-center/platform-configuration/i-have-existing-environments-i-built-outside-of-myst-how-can-i-bring-them-into-the-control-of-myst.md

-MyST has comprehensive support for introspecting existing WebLogic environments so that they can be managed (including re-provisioning, updates, drift check, patching, start/stop operations and more) within MysT Studio.
+MyST has comprehensive support for introspecting existing WebLogic environments so that they can be managed (including re-provisioning, updates, drift check, patching, start/stop operations and more) within MyST Studio.

 ## Introspecting a WebLogic Domain from MyST Studio